Post Master's Certificate in Guidance and Counseling

 This course is an overview of the theoretical models of personality development and their associated clinical approaches.
 Theories in this course include: Primary theoretical orientations of psychotherapeutic orientations of psychotherapists in the US and will explore emerging models.
 Students will be asked to read, apply and learn the various approaches to client issues.

-CPS 733 Introduction to Counseling
+CPS 733 Introduction of Counseling

 An investigation of the profession of counseling and practice in the classroom of various micro-skills as determined by the specific needs of clients.
 Experimentation with and evaluation of counseling styles as they relate to the counselor's theoretical orientation, therapeutic skills, general counseling theory, and basic techniques.

-CPS 735 Group Therapy
+CPS 735 Group Therapies

 A group-process and a group-leader experience in the classroom.
 A variety of group techniques is studied and modeled based on an organized body of knowledge addressing human growth within a group context.
 Prerequisite: CPS 730

 CPS 736 Legal and Ethical Issues in Counseling